Team-IO/teamioutils/README.md

 You are also welcome to [support us on Patreon](https://www.patreon.com/Team_IO?ty=h)!

 ## Building the mod
-Taam uses a fairly simple implementation of ForgeGradle.
+TeamIOUtils uses a fairly simple implementation of ForgeGradle.
 To build a ready-to-use jar, you can use the gradle wrapper delivered with the rest of the source code.
 For Windows systems, run this in the console:

     gradlew.bat build